PrajaktaSathe/PrajaktaSathe/README.md

 I am completing my Bachelor's degree in Information Technology!
 <!-- I know some HTML and CSS, along with Python, C++, and Java!
 Of course I still have a lot to learn...
 So...yeah!
 I'm trying to learn new things too along with mastering the stuff I already know!! 😄 -->

-- 🌱 I’m currently learning Javascript, Python frameworks and anything more I can learn!
+- 🌱 I’m currently learning Javascript, Python frameworks, documentation and anything more I can learn!
 - 👯 I’m looking to collaborate on anything interesting!
-- 🤔 I’m looking for help with Javascript, and more complex things!
+- 🤔 I’m looking for help with Javascript libraries and frameworks, and more complex things!
-- 💬 Ask me about my codes, HTML, CSS, Python, C++, and Java!
+- 💬 Ask me about my codes, HTML, CSS, Python, C++, Java, basic JavaScript!
 - ⚡ Fun fact: I love to draw!

 Also, I have a YouTube channel which features tutorials related to programming as well as some videos on Python!
 Do check it out - https://www.youtube.com/channel/UCUCbyP0evXOnZ4vxFEnVn9w/featured